HenryQW/Awesome-TTRSS/docs/README.md

 docker pull wangqiru/ttrss:latest
 # docker pull wangqiru/mercury-parser-api:latest
 # docker pull wangqiru/opencc-api-server:latest
-docker-compose up -d # If you didn't use docker-compose, I'm sure you know what to do.
+docker compose up -d # If you didn't use docker compose, I'm sure you know what to do.
 ```

 ### Auto Update

-The example [docker-compose](#deployment-via-docker-compose) includes [Watchtower](https://github.com/containrrr/watchtower), which automatically pulls all containers included in Awesome TTRSS (and other containers running on your system) and refreshes your running services.
+The example [Docker Compose](#deployment-via-docker-compose) includes [Watchtower](https://github.com/containrrr/watchtower), which automatically pulls all containers included in Awesome TTRSS (and other containers running on your system) and refreshes your running services.
 By default, it's disabled, **make sure it will not affect your other service containers before enabling this.**

 To exclude images, check the following for disabling auto update for containers: